Trump, Sessions approved of Putin meeting proposal: former campaign adviser

 Friday’s court filing confirmed reporting by Reuters in March about the apparent difference between Sessions’ testimony and how others recounted his reaction to the proposal at the March 2016 meeting.

+“Attorney General Sessions has publicly testified under oath about his recollection of this meeting, and he stands by his testimony,” Washington lawyer Charles Cooper, who represents Sessions, said in an email to Reuters.

+Outside lawyers for Trump did not immediately respond to requests for comment.

-Reporting by Nathan Layne in Wilton, Connecticut; Editing by Leslie Adler
+Reporting by Nathan Layne and Karen Freifeld.; Editing by Leslie Adler and Cynthia Osterman